Watchdog finds new problems with FBI wiretap applications

 The Foreign Intelligence Surveillance Court was established in 1978 to receive applications from the FBI to eavesdrop on people it suspects of being agents of a foreign power, such as potential spies or terrorists.
 Critics have long complained about the opaque, one-sided nature of the application process, and longstanding calls to overhaul the system received a bipartisan push because of the errors identified during the FBI's investigation into ties between the Trump campaign and Russia.

-The congressional debate tripped up FBI efforts to renew three surveillance provisions that expired this month.
-Though the House passed Justice Department-backed legislation to address some of the civil liberties concerns identified by the inspector general, the Senate adjourned last week without approving the bill.
+The congressional debate tripped up FBI efforts to renew three surveillance provisions that expired this month, with lawmakers adjourning last week without agreeing on legislation that would renew the tools.

+The Justice Department urged Congress on Tuesday to revive the provisions as it continues working toward broader reforms.

+“No one was more appalled than the Attorney General at the way the FISA process was abused.
+This abuse resulted in one of the greatest political travesties in American history and should never happen again," Justice Department spokeswoman Kerri Kupec said in a statement.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP